The inside story of the SSC Tuatara’s harrowing land-speed record run

 Shelby said his stomach dropped.
 He knew Webb, the team, and the car had done something monumental.
 The record had been broken, but he knew the car had more in it.
 He understood Webb’s concern and safety was the priority.

-Tire temps were taken again, the satellite tracking was engaged, Webb strapped back in and set off on the final run.
+Tire temps were taken again, the satellite tracking was engaged, Webb strapped back in and set off on the final run heading northwest toward Pahrump.

 SSC Tuatara record run

-Shelby, his sons, and the data analytics guy who was pulling the satellite data and they all jumped in the chase vehicle to follow as soon as the Tuatura took off.
+Shelby, his sons, and the data analytics guy who was pulling the satellite data all jumped in the chase vehicle to follow as soon as the Tuatura took off.

 By the time Shelby pulled up to the Tuatara after its run the team was doing a check over the car and checking tire temps.